Universal-Team/db/docs/_3ds/tjap_3ds.md

   <ul dir="auto">

-  <li>Correction of the kaku that occurs during the performance.</li>
+  <li>Correction of The notes are awkward that occurs during play.</li>

   </ul>